-Domestic violence refers to violent acts committed by a family or household member against another, such as child abuse or the mistreatment of one’s spouse.
-Domestic violence can refer to physical harm inflicted on a member of a household or family, by another member of the same household or family.
-The catch-all term domestic violence can generally apply to any partners -- married or unmarried, straight or gay, living together or simply dating.
+Domestic violence refers to violent or abusive acts committed by one family or household member against another, such as child abuse or spousal abuse.
+Domestic violence can refer to physical harm, or behavior that is controlling, coercive, or threatening.
+It can occur in any kind of intimate relationship -- married or unmarried, straight or gay, living together, or simply dating.

 Anyone can become a domestic violence offender or victim.
 While rape and murder can be forms of domestic violence, most often domestic violence consists of lesser forms of physical abuse such as slapping and pushing.
 Stalking can also be a form of domestic violence.

 Domestic battery is a crime under the umbrella of domestic violence.
 It is also called "spousal battery."
 Battery is a criminal charge when violence and force are used against someone or it is attempted against someone.
 You do not have to actually be hurt for the guilty person to be charged with battery.
 You can think of domestic battery being the specific charge someone is guilty of, but it is all within a domestic violence case.

 Many states define domestic violence as a distinct crime.
 As a result, a suspect who strikes a significant other may be charged with domestic violence instead of (or in addition to) other crimes such as assault and battery.
 Recognizing that domestic abusers take advantage of their victims' trust and confidence, after a conviction for domestic violence prosecutors often push for sentences that are harsher than those that might be sought for assault-type crimes involving two strangers.
 Those sentences typically include special protections for past (and potential) targets of domestic abuse.

 Many forms of abuse are included in the definition of domestic violence: